 OPTION A – National capitalists join development programs.

-We do say that the best way to face the risk-adverse behaviour is to take the financiers onboard, learning by doing being the appropriate way to disseminate the language required for the investments.
-Finally, having the national development actors taking in their own hands the future of their communities is for itself an innovative approach.
+We do say that the best way to face the risk-averse behavior is to take the financiers on board, learning by doing is the appropriate way to disseminate the language required for the investments.
+Finally, having the national development actors take in their own hands the future of their communities is for itself an innovative approach.

-Our proposal aims at reshaping the decision-making process by giving the chance to national investors and accept them in the Board Rooms as Stakeholders committed to support the economies of their own country / region.
+Our proposal aims at reshaping the decision-making process by giving a chance to national investors and accepting them in the Board Rooms as Stakeholders committed to supporting the economies of their own country/region.